Croda International: History

-It was first listed on the London Stock Exchange in 1964.
-It expanded rapidly in the 1960s acquiring United Premier Oil in 1967 and British Glues & Chemicals in 1968.

-In 1970, Croda acquired L&H Holdings and A B Fleming for ink and synthetic resin production and acquired Midland-Yorkshire Tar Distillers in 1975.
+In 1964, the company was listed on the London Stock Exchange for the first time.
+Throughout the 1960s, it expanded rapidly; to this end, it acquired United Premier Oil in 1967 and British Glues & Chemicals in 1968.
+During 1970, Croda acquired L&H Holdings and A B Fleming for ink and synthetic resin production and acquired Midland-Yorkshire Tar Distillers in 1975.

-In 1990 it developed Lorenzo's oil, a product famously used to treat adrenoleukodystrophy.
-In 1998 it bought Westbrook Lanolin.
+In 1990, it developed Lorenzo's oil, a product famously used to treat adrenoleukodystrophy.
+In July 1997, Croda acquired the Paris-based STOA Group for $66 million.
+One year later, the firm bought Westbrook Lanolin.